bbeek/refactorlegacy/Labs/Day1/Readme.md

 # Extracting Volume Credits
 Next we want to extract the `volumeCredits` calculation from the foreach loop.
-Unfortunately due to `volumeCredits` accumulator, we cannot rely on the automated "Extract method" functionality.
+Unfortunately due to `volumeCredits` accumulator, we cannot rely on the automated **"Extract Method"** functionality.
 Instead we are going to perform the **Extract Method** refactoring manually.
 First create a new method named `VolumeCreditsFor`:
 ```c#